iv461/icey/icey/doc/source/async_flow.md

 ## Filter

-You can filter a Stream using a function that returns false if the message should be filtered and true if the message should be passed through:
+You can filter a Stream by calling `.filter()` using a function that returns false if the message should be filtered and true if the message should be passed through:

 ```cpp
   node->icey().create_subscriber<geometry_msgs::PoseStamped>("ego_pose")